fleuryc/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/blog/blog-article.md

 - [Edit Metadata] : columns renaming
 - [Partition and Sample] : data sampling to reduce the dataset size
 - [Preprocess Text] : text cleaning (special characters removal, stopwords, lowercase, lemmatization, ...)
-- [Split Data] : data splitting into training and test sets
+- [Split Data] : data splitting into _train_ and _test_ datasets

-At this stage, we will compare two *text feature extraction* methods :
+At this stage, we will compare two _text feature extraction_ methods :

 - [Feature Hashing] : simple convertion of text tokens into a numeric representation
 - [Extract N-Gram Features] : take into account the consecutive tokens